 Now, let's pretend these responses are full of profanity:

-Click the Review (!) button, and the click red Thumbs Down button to reject an answer.
+Click the Review (!) button, then click the red Thumbs Down button to reject an answer.
 This will completely remove the response from your experience, so a confirmation message will appear.
-Double check that you chose the right response, and click OK.
+Double-check that you've chosen the right response then click Reject.

 If an answer would otherwise be correct without the profanity, you can just click the Correct (star) button to nest it under the correct response below.
 You do have the option of rejecting it, of course.
 By manually reviewing all text responses, it is ultimately your choice.

 Manually reviewing every single answer that comes in can take a lot of time, especially for larger crowds.
-Auto-Review Text-Responses helps in this scenario.
-As text answers come in, they are automatically checked for profanity.
-You can choose whether they get censored or deleted.
+The Auto-Review Text-Responses setting helps in this scenario.
+As text answers come in, they are automatically checked for profanity and you can choose whether they get censored or deleted.

 Censor Flagged Posts